-Once environmental data collection operations are planned according to the SWQB's QAPP for Water Quality Management Programs (NMED/SWQB 2021), Element 7 of this QMP, and the SOP for Field Sampling Plan Development and Execution (SOP 2.1), if applicable, it is the responsibility of the Project Manager(s) to ensure that the data collection operations described in the quality assurance documents are performed accordingly.
-Any required deviations from the approved and applicable quality assurance documents (e.g., QMPs, QAPPs, FSPs or SOPs) must be approved by the Program Manager(s) and QAO in coordination with the Subject Matter Expert (if applicable) prior to implementation.
+Once environmental data collection activities are planned according to the SWQB's QAPP for Water Quality Management Programs (NMED/SWQB 2021 or current version), Section 15 of this QMP, and the SOP for Field Sampling Plan Development and Execution (SOP 2.1) (if applicable), it is the responsibility of the Project Manager(s) to ensure, and QAO to require, that the data collection operations described in the quality assurance documents are performed accordingly.
+Any necessary deviations from the approved and applicable quality assurance documents (e.g., QMPs, QAPPs, FSPs or SOPs) must be approved by the Program Manager(s) and QAO prior to implementation.
 The QAO and Program Manager(s) will ensure applicable staff update the quality assurance document(s) in accordance with the SWQB's approved process.

-When work requiring a procedure is conducted, the person(s) conducting the work is responsible for ensuring that the most current procedures and field forms are being used, removing obsolete documentation, and verifying that work is done as prescribed.
+When work requiring a procedure is conducted, the person(s) conducting the work is responsible for ensuring that the most current procedures and field forms are being used, and verifying that work is done as prescribed.
+Staff are also responsible for notifying the QAO and Project Manager(s) of any obsolete documentation (e.g., field forms).
+The QAO will archive obsolete documentation in the SWQB network server and will notify staff.